-HIQA's mandate to date extends across a specified range of public, private and voluntary sector services.
-Reporting to the Minister for Health and the Minister for Children and Youth Affairs, HIQA has statutory responsibility for:
+The Authority's mandate to date extends across the quality and safety of the public, private (within its social care function) and voluntary sectors.
+Reporting to the Minister for Health and the Minister for Children and Youth Affairs, the Authority has statutory responsibility for:

-- Setting Standards for Health and Social Services Developing person-centred standards, based on evidence and best international practice, for health and social care services in Ireland. - Regulation Registering and inspecting designated centres. - Monitoring Children's Services Monitoring and inspecting children's social services. - Monitoring Healthcare Safety and Quality Monitoring the safety and quality of health services and investigating as necessary serious concerns about the health and welfare of people who use these services. - Health Technology Assessment Providing advice that enables the best outcome for people who use our health service and the best use of resources by evaluating the clinical effectiveness and costeffectiveness of drugs, equipment, diagnostic techniques and health promotion and protection activities. - Health Information Advising on the efficient and secure collection and sharing of health information, setting standards, evaluating information resources and publishing information about the delivery and performance of Ireland's health and social care services.
+- Setting Standards for Health and Social Services Developing person-centred standards, based on evidence and best international practice, for those health and social care services in Ireland that by law are required to be regulated by the Authority. - Supporting Improvement Supporting health and social care services to implement standards by providing education in quality improvement tools and methodologies. - Social Services Inspectorate Registering and inspecting residential centres for dependent people and inspecting children detention schools, foster care services and child protection services. - Monitoring Healthcare Quality and Safety Monitoring the quality and safety of health and personal social care services and investigating as necessary serious concerns about the health and welfare of people who use these services. - Health Technology Assessment Ensuring the best outcome for people who use our health services and best use of resources by evaluating the clinical and cost-effectiveness of drugs, equipment, diagnostic techniques and health promotion activities. - Health Information Advising on the efficient and secure collection and sharing of health information, evaluating information resources and publishing information about the delivery and performance of Ireland's health and social care services.